Stuttgart Observatory

 Stuttgart Observatory (Sternwarte Stuttgart; MPC 025) is an astronomical observatory owned and operated by the volunteer association Schwäbische Sternwarte e.V.
 It is located on the hill Uhlandshöhe in Stuttgart, Germany.

 The Observatory is accessible to the public since 1922.

 History

 On the Initiative of the astronomer and author Robert Henseling, the astronomic association Schwäbische Sternwarte e.V. was founded in 1919.
 The purposes for the newfound association were, and still are, to spread and explain astronomical knowledge to a broad public and to provide support for the Planetarium Stuttgart.

 To gather enough monetary funds for the construction of the Observatory at the site it still is today, even such famous guest speakers as Albert Einstein followed the invitation to give a speech about astronomy and donate the revenue to the Schwäbische Sternwarte e.V..
 The construction of the observatory, designed by Wilhelm Jost, took place in 1921.
 Already in early January 1922 the association started operations at the new observatory.
 During World War II, all activities at the observatory were suspended, only to be resumed in September 1947.

+On November 10, 2015, large parts of the observatory, including the library and a lecture hall, were destroyed by arson.
+The observatory was extensively renovated and has been open for public tours again since April 2018.